Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Security-Assessment-Overview.md

-Discovers available security test scripts
+\- Discovers available security test scripts

-Executes each script independently
+\- Executes each script independently

-Aggregates findings into a unified structure
+\- Aggregates findings into a unified structure

-Supports export for reporting and review
+\- Supports export for reporting and review

-Scripts are intentionally loosely coupled so they can be:
+Scripts are intentionally \*\*loosely coupled\*\* so they can be:

-Run individually
+\- Run individually

-Extended without breaking orchestration
+\- Extended without breaking orchestration

-Used independently in incident response
+\- Used independently during incident response

+---

-What This Assessment Does Not Do
+\## What This Assessment Does Not Do